 - Incendiary Exponent: Nearly everything on the playfield is either on fire or surrounded by flames.

 - Mascot: Not only is Sparky prominently seated in the playfield's electric chair, he also appears in many of the animated displays.

-- Match Sequence: The Snake gets an unpleasant expression, then vomits on the display, leaving the Match Number behind.
+- Match Sequence: The Snake vomits on the display, leaving the match number behind.

 - Sigil Spam: The band's "throwing star" icon is peppered all around the playfield.

 - Plunge the ball into the flashing rollover lane to double the bonus multiplier; do it without moving the flashing light to quadruple it.

 - Holding down the left flipper button when plunging enables three separate Super Skill Shots.